onssoschi/climatehealth/README.md

 devtools::load_all(path = "{path/to/climatehealth}")
 ```

 This loads the package directly from the local source directory into your current R session.
-This is useful for development, but won't make climatehealth available as a standard installed package in your library.
-Once the source code changes, run devtools::load_all() again to reload the updated functions.
+This is useful for development, but won't make the `climatehealth` package available as a standard installed package in your library.
+Once the source code changes, run `devtools::load_all()` again to reload the updated functions.
 If you are an end user, follow the standard installation procedure outlined below for your operating system.

 #### 2. Install the latest Windows binary release (pre-compiled)
 If you would like to install the latest official release of the package, download the `.zip` file from the latest GitHub release [here](https://github.com/onssoschi/climatehealth/releases/latest).
 Then install it in R with:
 ```r
 install.packages(path = "{path/to/climatehealth_<version>.zip}", repos = NULL, type = "win.binary")
 ```
 where `<version>` is the version number of the release you downloaded.

 #### 3. Install the latest source release for MacOS or other platforms (needs compilation)
 If you are using MacOS and would like to install from the source, download the `.tar.gz` file from the latest GitHub release [here](https://github.com/onssoschi/climatehealth/releases/latest).
 Then install it in R with:
 ```r
 install.packages(path = "{path/to/climatehealth_<version>.tar.gz}", repos = NULL, type = "source")
 ```